Chart Color Schemes

 Ararat Surrounds hosts an older demographic, ranking in the top quartile nationwide

-The median age in Ararat Surrounds is 49, which exceeds both the Rest of Vic figure of 43 and Australia's national average of 38 years.
-Compared to the Rest of Vic average, the 55-64 cohort is notably over-represented at 16.9% locally, while the 15-24 age group is under-represented at 7.4%.
-This concentration in the 55-64 age bracket is significantly higher than the national figure of 11.2%.
-Between 2021 and present day, the 75 to 84 age group has increased from 7.0% to 8.8% of the population.
+Ararat Surrounds has a median age of 49, which is higher than the Rest of Vic's figure of 43 and Australia's national average of 38 years.
+Compared to the Rest of Vic average, Ararat Surrounds has an over-representation of the 55-64 cohort (16.9% locally), while the 15-24 year-olds are under-represented (7.4%).
+This concentration of the 55-64 age group is well above the national average of 11.2%.
+Between 2021 and present, the 75 to 84 age group has grown from 7.0% to 8.8% of the population.
 Conversely, the 45 to 54 cohort has declined from 13.6% to 12.7%.
-Looking ahead to 2041, demographic projections indicate significant shifts in Ararat Surrounds' age structure.
-The 25 to 34 age group is projected to grow by 84 people (32%), increasing from 261 to 346.
-Meanwhile, population declines are projected for the 85+ and 5 to 14 age cohorts.
+By 2041, demographic projections indicate significant shifts in Ararat Surrounds's age structure.
+The 25 to 34 age cohort is projected to grow by 82 people (32%), increasing from 263 to 346.
+In contrast, population declines are projected for the 85+ and 5 to 14 cohorts.